Secret surveillance court orders U.S. to declassify Prism-related Yahoo ruling

 Monday's ruling "is a suggestion that the FISA court is primed now to consider the government's assertion of the necessity of secrecy," Toomey said.
 "It's a promising first step."

-The decision is also a victory for Yahoo Inc, which ultimately complied with government orders to turn over user data.
-Other Internet companies, including Google Inc and Facebook Inc, began participating in Prism in early 2009 soon after Yahoo lost its appeal before the Foreign Intelligence Surveillance Court of Review.
+The decision is also a victory for Yahoo Inc (YHOO.O), which ultimately complied with government orders to turn over user data.
+Other Internet companies, including Google Inc (GOOG.O) and Facebook Inc (FB.O), began participating in Prism in early 2009 soon after Yahoo lost its appeal before the Foreign Intelligence Surveillance Court of Review.

 It is not known if Yahoo, or any other party, has sought to appeal to the U.S. Supreme Court.